I don’t know if you’ve realised I love starting my posts with a short story of how the recipe was born.

 Yep.
 As soon as I started liking and eating beets, I started messing up with unbalanced preparations lol good job, Roby.

 Anyway, I then found out I was simply not balancing the flavors.
 Cooking my beets and simply blending them with a bit of water and/or milk and salt was basically just like making a smoothie.
-Only I wanted a soup, not a smoothie.
+Problem was: I wanted a soup, not a smoothie.

-So, if you’re wondering how we can “create” balance in a dish like this, just think of its flavor first (earthy and sweet), and then of its opposite (sour and/or salty).
+So, if you’re wondering how we can “create” balance in a dish like this, just think of its flavour first (earthy and sweet), and then of its opposite (sour and/or salty).

 A typical pairing is goat cheese, but I didn’t want to use it (although you can crumble it on top, on the finished dish).